notthetup/blog/_posts/2011-04-28-music-distribution-and-piracy.md

 But in India, 3G has just been launched.
 Internet has barely penetrated the market.
 And within the Indian movie music industry is so hard to support a single entity as they change teams with every movie.
 Furthermore, economics is a big factor, where a 99¢ song makes sense in the US for most people, the same cost is prohibitively expensive for many fans in India.

 I don't have an answer for this.
 But I do hope that there is one, and we will all be able to enjoy, encourage and support the music (and movies) that we love in the future.
-But for now, I have $20, right here in an envelope , to drop on a downloadable version of this soundtrack the second it comes out..
-Come get it!
+But for now, I have $20, right here in an envelope, to drop on a downloadable version of this soundtrack the second it comes out.Come get it!